szabgab/slides/travis-ci/introduction.md

 {aside}
 Even though the machine this runs on has a `minimal` installation it already has quite a few tools that you can use.
 Instead of having a single value for the `script` key we convert it to a list of commands.
-If any of these fails (has an exit code different from 0) then the whole process stops.
+Travis executes all the other commands, but if any of these fails (has an exit code different from 0) then the whole process is reported as failure.

-If they are all successful you can see the results in the console output.
+If they are all successful the it is reported as success.

+You can see the detailed results in the console output.
 {/aside}

 ![](examples/minimal-installations/.travis.yml)